hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 excerpt: "In this post, I'll briefly go over the common approaches for Deep Metric Learning, as well as the new methods proposed in recent years."
 comments: true
 hidden: false
+updates:
+  - date: 2021/08/14
+    description: Fixed the mistake in the overall description of the effectiveness of Contrastive appoaches.
+Added some ablation studies as suggested by Eugene Dobrovolskyi.
 ---

 One of the most amazing aspects of the human visual system is the ability to recognize similar objects and scenes.
 We don't need hundreds of photos of the same face to be able to differentiate it among thousands of other faces that we've seen.
 We don't need thousands of images of the Eiffel Tower to recognize that unique architectureal landmark when we visit Paris.
 Is it possible to design a Deep Neural Network with a similar ability to tell which objects are visually similar and which ones are not?
 That's essentially what **Deep Metric Learning** attempts to solve.